Cameroon

 We worked in Nigeria from 2018 to 2022.

-Working with our partner ACTED, we provided lifesaving items like tents, tarpaulins, shelter kits, kitchen sets, mosquito nets, water carriers, solar lights, and blankets.
+Working with our partner ACTED, we provided lifesaving items like tents, tarpaulins, shelter kits, kitchen sets, mosquito nets, water filters, solar lights, and blankets.
 Everything that families needed to start rebuilding their lives.

 We helped over 7,300 families in Nigeria alone.